lf-lang/playground-lingua-franca/examples/C/src/fault-tolerance/README.md

 ### `ParallelTask.lf` -  Parallel Execution of Tasks
 - Adds a second `Task` instance that runs **concurrently** with the first.
-- Both tasks perform checkpointed retries, LET advancement, and proactive abortion independently.
+- Both tasks perform checkpointed re-executions, LET advancement, and proactive abortion independently.
 - It has different number of segments, WCET, optWCET.
 <img width="742" alt="image" src="img/ParallelTask.png" />